 Differences in pay have to have acceptable reasons

 The Equality Act requires that the employer must account for reasons behind pay differences, if a review of groups based on job grade, duties or other grounds in the pay survey reveals clear differences between pay for men and women.
-If the workplace has established a remuneration system in which wages consist of pay components, the central components are inspected in order to clarify the reasons for the differences noted..
+If the workplace has established a remuneration system in which wages consist of pay components, the central components are inspected in order to clarify the reasons for the differences noted.

-The Equality Act also requires that if no acceptable reason is found for differences in pay between men and women, the employer shall take appropriate corrective action.
+The Equality Act also requires that "if no acceptable reason is found for differences in pay between men and women, the employer shall take appropriate corrective action".

 Measures to achieve equal pay

-Pay is mentioned separately in the Equality Act as a topic which should be included in the measures of the equality plans.
-If the equality plan does not include any concrete measures relating to pay, then the Ombudsman for Equality recommends that the plan includes a justification for why this is the case.
+Pay is mentioned separately in the Equality Act as a topic which should be included in the measures of equality plans.
+If an equality plan does not include any concrete measures relating to pay, then the Ombudsman for Equality recommends that the plan includes a justification for why this is the case.